mgrabovsky/simurgh/README.md

-This might be a moderately simple dependently typed thing one day.
+# Simurgh

+One day in the distant future, Simurgh aims to be a total dependently typed programming language.
 It is no more than a skeleton as of January 2019.
-Currently, there is an absolutely minimal core dependently typed lambda calculus with lambda terms, Pi types and a single type `Set` of type `Set`.
+Currently, there is an absolutely minimal, core, dependently typed lambda calculus with lambda terms, Pi types and a single type universe `Set : Set`.

 ## Roadmap/Wishlist